Lautaro (volcano): Ascent history

-The first ascent of Lautaro was made by Peter Skvarca and Luciano Pera, on January 29, 1964.
+The first ascent of Lautaro was made by Peter Skvarca and Luciano Pera, on 29 January 1964.
 They climbed the southeast ridge, encountering many crevasses, some steep ice walls, cornices, and a snow mushroom at the summit.
 They found an active crater and strong sulfurous emissions near the summit.
-The second ascent was made by Eric Jones, Mick Coffey, and Leo Dickinson on March 2, 1973, as part of a crossing of the Southern Patagonian Ice Field.
+The second ascent was made by Eric Jones, Mick Coffey, and Leo Dickinson on 2 March 1973, as part of a crossing of the Southern Patagonian Ice Field.
+Both the Pacific Ocean and the mountains to the east are visible from its summit.